rsmmr/install-clang/README.md

 * On macOS, we now set clang's DEFAULT_SYSROOT to the current macOS SDK.

-* We apply a custom clang-format patch that adds a couple of custom formatting options.
+* We apply a custom clang-format patch that adds a `SpacesAroundConditions` option.

+* We backport clang-format's new option `SpaceAfterLogicalNot` from git.

+* We build, and link against, static libraries by default (just as LLVM does).
+Option -S switches back to shared libraries.

 * Removed any customziation for FreeBSD; support had been untested in a long time.